Confidence Intervals for Descriptive Statistics

 Notice in the figure above (i.e., The Student’s t-distribution) that as the df increase, the t-distribution gets closer to a standard normal distribution (labeled z in the figure).
 With infinite df, the t-distribution is equivalent to the standard normal distribution.

-Next, we need to decide on a confidence level, that is, the proportion of the t-distribution we want our confidence interval to cover.
-In this example, we’ll use a 95% confidence level.
-Correspondingly, we denote 1 - the desired confidence level (i.e., .05 for a 95 CI).
+Next, we need to decide on a confidence level — that is, the proportion of the t-distribution (which approximates our sampling distribution) that we want our confidence interval to capture.

 For example, for our problem, we will calculate a 95% CI, and we have 1,820 df, therefore, we input the following information into the qt() function to find the t-scores associated with the middle 95% of the distribution.